 - Enter the Setup (section 7.1).
 Go to '11.
 SAVE/RESTORE SETTINGS' and press SELECT. - Upon entering this menu item, 'a.
 SAVE USER SETTINGS' will be highlighted in red. - Press SELECT.
-You will be asked to confirm that you want to over-write current settings. - Use the ◀ ▶ buttons and change to 'Yes'.
+You will be asked to confirm that you want to over-write current settings. - Use the ◀ ➤ buttons and change to 'Yes'.
 If you are using a Password (section 7.4.12), you will be asked for it.
 Use the 0 9 buttons to enter your Password.
-The On-Screen display message will then say 'Saving Successful', the Front Panel display will say 'Done!'. - Press BACK to leave the submenu and return to the main menu.
+The On-Screen display message will then say 'Saving Successful', the Front Panel display will say 'Done!'. - When finished, press ▲ ▼ to go to another menu item, or... - Press BACK to leave the submenu and return to the main menu.